 The requirements under the new reef protection regulations are:

-- Minimum practice agricultural standards- all producers in the Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions must comply with industry-specific minimum practice agricultural standards (grazing, sugarcane, bananas) as these are applied to each region over the next three years.
+- Minimum practice agricultural standards - all producers in the Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions must comply with industry-specific minimum practice agricultural standards (grazing, sugarcane, bananas) as these are applied to each region over the next three years.

 - Farm nitrogen and phosphorus budget(sugarcane only) - all sugarcane producers in the Wet Tropics, Burdekin and Mackay Whitsunday regions must implement a farm nitrogen and phosphorus budget from 2021 and then in the Fitzroy and Burnett Mary regions from 2022.

 Records need to be kept to demonstrate activities are being undertaken on the property in accordance with the minimum agricultural practice standards.
-The government has committed to not commencing the regulation to acquire specific agricultural data such as data about fertiliser and chemical use, soil testing and crop yield.
+The government has committed to not commence the regulation to acquire specific agricultural data such as data about fertiliser and chemical use, soil testing and crop yield.

-What are the requirements for new or expanded cropping and horticulture?
+For new or expanded cropping and horticulture

 From 1 June 2021, new or expanded commercial cropping and horticulture activities in the Cape York, Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions on more than five hectares without a cropping history will require an environmental authority (permit) subject to farm design standards, before the activity or any work takes place.